 ⊗ An Important Gotcha!
 Always have a backup copy of your Excel file before performing sorting!
-You can use the Save As feature from your File Tab or pressing the F12 key activates the Save As dialogue box for you, too.
+You can use the Save As feature from you Office Button's menu or pressing the F12 key activates the Save As dialogue box for you, too.
 While sorting is powerful and easy in Excel, many a new user and us old-timers are frustrated because sometimes you may need to select your entire area of data to be sorted; otherwise Excel will sort only your selected information, such as a single column, and the information will be misplaced in your original data worksheet!
-Excel 2010 handles this better than previous versions of Excel.
-If your worksheet is a database or table then you will not have to select the entire area in order to sort- simply be in the column of the field you want sorted.
+Excel 2007 handles this better than previous versions of Excel.
+If your worksheet is a database then you will not have to select the entire area of the sort - simply by in the column of the field you want sorted.
 If your worksheet is not in a database or table format, such as a balance sheet or income statement with multiple subtotals, you will need to select an area to be sorted prior to sorting the data area.
 For example, you may not want a total or sub-total row included in a sort because your information will be distorted.
-In our worksheet, the Customer data listing is in a continuous list without sub-totals and totals and all rows and columns are together and have data in most cells, so our sorting will be easy. (®)
+In our worksheet, the Customer data listing is in a continuous list without sub-totals and totals and all rows and columns are together and have data in most cells, so our sorting will be easy. ⊗